maxenglander/www/_posts/2013-01-11-validating-jersey-request.md

 of `JacksonJaxbJsonProvider` to check for the presence of `@Valid` annotations on resource method params, validate them, and generate an error response if validation fails.

 This comes with its limitations.
-For example, dropwizard doesn't give you a way to customize the generation of error responses.
+For example, Dropwizard doesn't give you a way to customize the generation of error responses.

 ### The AOP way